flanksource/canary-checker/docs/dev-guide.md

 http-pass   30         Passed             1/1 (100%)   500ms                            7s
 ```

-The above canary will also start showing on the dashboard(0.0.0.0:8080).:
+The above canary will also start showing on the dashboard (at `0.0.0.0:8080`):
 ![dashboard-with-canary](images/dashboard-http-pass-canary.png)